spolu/settle/README.md

 # Settle

-*Decentralized trust graph for value exchange without a blockchain*
+*Decentralized trust graph for value exchange without a blockchain.*

 Settle's goal is to explore a new financial trust primitive on the Internet, and doing so, construct a decentralized trust graph enabling (totally) free